 Baby Blanket Yarn from Bernat

 Baby Blanket Yarn is a 100% polyester yarn that is a super bulky six weight yarn.
 It is a larger yarn that makes crocheting a baby blanket seem easy because it works up so fast.
 You can find it in the baby blanket variety or the regular blanket yarn style.
-Either yarn would work great for a baby blanket.
+Either yarn would work great for a soft baby blanket.

 The Sea Soft Blanket here on Easy Crochet will give you a good idea of what blanket yarn will look liked crocheted into a baby blanket.